Path Planning for Aerial Relays via Probabilistic Roadmaps: Path Planning for a Static UE

 \subsubsection{Construction of the Edge Set}

 \begin{bullets} \blt[overview] The next step is to construct the edge set of a nearest neighbor graph whose node set was generated in Sec.~\ref{sec:static:nodeset}. \blt[connectivity computation]To obtain trajectories with a lower connection time, it is convenient not to require that each UAV moves through adjacent points in $\grid$: what matters is that the UAVs can move from one CP to another (i) without losing connectivity and (ii) without abandoning $\flyregion$.
 Thus, an edge $(\confpt,\confpt')$ is added to the edge set if $\confpt$ and $\confpt'$ are nearest neighbors and conditions (i) and (ii) are satisfied.
-To numerically check these conditions, one can verify that they hold for a finite set of points in the line segment between $\confpt$ and $\confpt'$. \blt[distance]Due to the considered objective function, the weight of an edge between $\confpt=[\loc_1,\loc_2]$ and $\confpt'=[\loc'_1,\loc'_2]$ will be given by the time that the UAVs require to move from $\confpt$ to $\confpt'$.
-Given the speed constraint \eqref{eq:maxspeedconstr}, this time is determined by the UAV that traverses the longest distance and, therefore, equals $\max_\induav\|\loc_\induav-\loc'_\induav \|/\maxuavspeed$. \end{bullets}
+To numerically check (i) and (ii), one can verify that they hold for a finite set of points in the line segment between $\confpt$ and~$\confpt'$.